NetApp/netapp-astra-toolkits/README.md

 ## Installation

-The NetApp Astra Control SDK can be consumed three different ways, depending upon your use case:
+The NetApp Astra Control SDK can be utilized three different ways, depending upon your use case:

 1. **Consumer**: if you plan to consume the toolkit as-is, it is recommended to utilize the [prepared Docker image](#1-docker-installation), as it has all of the required dependencies and binaries configured and ready to go (including `actoolkit`).
-1. **Pipeline: if utilizing the toolkit in a software pipeline, the [python package](#2-python-package-installation) ([actoolkit](https://pypi.org/project/actoolkit/)) is *typically* the most straightforward method of consumption.
+1. **Pipeline**: if utilizing the toolkit in a software pipeline, the [python package](#2-python-package-installation) ([actoolkit](https://pypi.org/project/actoolkit/)) is *typically* the most straightforward method of consumption.
 A simple `pip install` command results in the toolkit.py file being available in the user's PATH and all python-related dependencies installed.
 1. **Developer**: if you plan to modify the SDK for internal consumption, [manual installation](#3-manual-installation) is recommended by cloning (or forking) this repository and working in your local development environment.
 Ensure that all dependencies mentioned below are met.

 ### Prerequisites